 - Animated Series: Don't they look animated to you?

 - Blonde, Brunette, Redhead: Coil Man, Fluid Man, and Multi Man respectively.

 - Brought to You by the Letter "S": Coil Man sports a "C" on his chest, Fluid Man sports an "F" on his chest, and Multi Man sports an "M" on his outfit (as well as his shield).

 - Captain Ersatz: Hanna-Barbera attempted to develop a cartoon of the Beach Boys, in light of the success of ABC's cartoon of the Beatles.
 The Impossibles may have been created when the Beach Boys project fell through.

-- Elemental Shapeshifter: In The Impossibles, Fluid Man could change into regular water or vaporize himself into a cloud or a storm.
+- Elemental Shapeshifter: Fluid Man could change into regular water or vaporize himself into a cloud or a storm.

-- Goggles Do Nothing: Fluid Man wears a diving mask, but they don't seem to have any use, considering that in the episode "The Sinister Speck", when the titular villian shrinks down to speck size and flies into our hero's eyes, Fluid Man's goggles did not block the Sinister Speck's path.
+- Goggles Do Nothing: Fluid Man wears a diving mask, but it doesn't seem to have any use, considering that in the episode "The Sinister Speck", when the titular villian shrinks down to speck size and flies into our hero's eyes, Fluid Man's goggles did not block the Sinister Speck's path.

 - Power Trio: That's our boys.